ckeditor/ckeditor5/docs/features/image-upload.md

 ### CKBox

-CKBox is the most complete solution for not just image upload but also file management in CKEditor&nbsp;5.
+CKBox is the ultimate solution for not just image upload but also file management in CKEditor&nbsp;5.

 It is a modern file uploader with a clean interface, automatic support for responsive images, and top-notch UX.
 It also provides editing capabilities like cropping, rotating, or flipping.